Kipouralkis/Taxfiler_AssessmentProject/README.md

         ```

     _**Note**: The app is still able to run without AI advice if you don't have an OpenAI API key._

-    _It is advised to make a new virtual environment before installing the requirements_

 ## Running the Application